Deliacolaco/deliacolaco.github.io/_projects/01-gym-customer-segmentation.md

 This project used Python clustering techniques to segment 2,000 gym members into meaningful customer groups.
 The goal was to help a gym chain better understand its customer base and design more targeted marketing strategies.

+Tools used: Python, Pandas, Scikit-learn, Matplotlib — K-Means and Agglomerative Clustering

 ## Business Problem

-A gym chain needed to understand differences across its customer base so it could improve targeting, tailor offers, and support stronger member engagement.
+A gym chain lacked visibility into customer differences, making it difficult to personalise offers or allocate marketing spend effectively.
+The goal was to identify actionable segments to guide campaign strategy.

 ## Method

-The analysis followed a structured customer segmentation workflow:

-1. Data cleaning and preparation
-2. Exploratory data analysis
-3. Feature scaling
-4. Elbow method
-5. Silhouette analysis
-6. K-means clustering
-7. Agglomerative clustering
-8. Segment interpretation
-9. Marketing recommendations
+After cleaning and scaling the data, I used the Elbow Method and Silhouette Analysis to determine the optimal number of clusters.
+I then applied K-Means clustering as the primary method and Agglomerative clustering for validation.
+Each segment was profiled across demographic and behavioural features to support business interpretation.

 ## Key Findings

 The analysis identified three customer segments:

-1. Youthful, Economically-Conscious Individuals
+1. Youthful, Economically-Conscious Individuals — younger members with price sensitivity; highest churn risk
-2. Wealthy Metropolitan Executives
+2. Wealthy Metropolitan Executives — high income, low visit frequency; receptive to premium add-ons
-3. Knowledgeable Suburban Adults
+3. Knowledgeable Suburban Adults — consistent, family-oriented members; strongest retention base

 ## Business Recommendations

-Each segment was matched with targeted marketing actions, including:
+Each segment was matched with targeted marketing actions:

-- Low-cost digital membership offers
+- Segment 1: Digital-first, budget membership tiers and referral incentives to improve retention
-- Premium wellness and executive-focused services
+- Segment 2: Premium wellness packages and off-peak executive services to increase visit frequency
-- Family and community-based membership campaigns
+- Segment 3: Family and community membership bundles to deepen loyalty

 ## Project Files